-Research and Developments (R&D) is venturing into new explorations, in the fast evolving Transmission Technology.
-In the last year, R&D product development included an in-house high reduction ratio Gearbox using unconventional tooth profile, tested successfully at site.
-On similar lines, New Product Development (NPD) is being introduced in the Marine and High speed Gearbox applications.
-R&D is also focusing on product adjacencies to serve SGL customers as a complete service provider in the Transmission Industry.
-Future manufacturing processes and Technology disruptors are also under the radar of the department and considerable efforts are being worked out on patentable ideas.
+SGL will explore synergies with CG Power which is a Murugappa group company to come up with complete Integrated Electric Drive Solutions for Automotive and Off-Highway Machinery domains.
+Also R&D is in the process of establishing the test set up for accelerated life cycle testing of Gear Boxes of wider torque range.
+R&D will be establishing test set up for testing Wind Turbine Gear Boxes for 1.5MW Wind Mill plants.
+Future manufacturing processes and disruptors are also under the radar of the department and considerable efforts are being worked out on patentable ideas.
 SGL-R&D in collaboration with its external partners has developed instrumentations and sensor devices for improving the reliability and life of the Gearbox to provide value addition to the customers.
 As a part of automation in shop floor machines and assembly shops, IIOT monitoring is done, resulting in improvement in production efficiencies.
-Also, the team conceptualized and developed an automated Gearbox Test-Report generator having intelligent software interact with sensors, to add to SGL Gearbox Test facilities.
-A special focus is given towards Condition Monitoring Systems (CMS) development for cement and steel industry Gearboxes.
+A special focus is given towards Condition Monitoring Systems (CMS) development for various industry domain applications.
 SGL-R&D is developing cloud based CMS products and services for NVT (Noise, Vibration & Temperature) diagnosis and solutions for Gearboxes which will position SGL as one-source services provider for all its customer needs.

-Company thrives to become the future technology leader in Transmission industry and serve its customer with the latest Technology, Quality and Reliable products.
+Company thrives to become the future technology leader in Transmission industry and serve customers with the latest Technology, Quality and Reliable products.

-Expenditure on R & D ₹ Crores
+Expenditure on R & D (₹ Crores)

-Particulars 2020-21 2019-20
+Particulars 2021-22 2020-21

-Capital Expenditure - 0.20
+Capital Expenditure - -

-Revenue Expenditure 2.06 2.13
+Revenue Expenditure 2.21 2.06

-Total R&DExpenditure 2.06 2.33
+Total R & D Expenditure 2.21 2.06

-Total R & D Expenditure as a % of turnover 0.96% 0.96%
+Total R & D Expenditure as a % of turnover 0.66% 0.96%

-The Company does not have Technology Transfer Agreements/collaboration agreements with respect to its product line.
+The Company does not have Technology Transfer Agreements/ collaboration agreements with respect to its product line.